kimlvis31/AutoTradeMachine_Eta/README.md

 ---
 ### 📖 Project Introduction ###
 This is the seventh version of the **Auto Trade Machine** project.
-I am very excited to finally upload this version on GitHub, as this is the first operational version of the ATM project.
-Unlike the previous versions, application structure and features will be described in details and how to use the application to automate trading for anyone interested.
+I am excited to finally upload this version on GitHub, as this is the first operational version of the ATM project.

 #### ***What Is This?***
-When I started learning programming back in Summer 2023, I thought the best way would be to start one big project and absorb as much as I can from the experience.
-At the time I was also very interested in learning various trading strategies and heard about other people making automated trading programs using the APIs the trading platforms like Binance provide.
-It was also something that wouldn't be heavily limited by the choice of programming langauge or really anything.
-The degree of freedom this project could provide seemed like a great learning playground.
-So the ATM project began, with a goal of building an application on which users can customize and backtest their trading strategies, connect their market accounts, and automate trading 24/7.
+This is an all-in-one backtesting and automated trading application for Binance Futures.
+The application automatically gathers market data from Binance Futures for users to backtest their customized trading strategies and apply them for real automated trading.
+It has many experimental features such as a very basic form of neural network (MLP), orderbook and aggTrades data collection, volume profile interpretation, etc.

 #### ***Does It Actually Work?***
 First it must be defined what we mean by ***"it works"***.
 If we limit the scope of its definition to the capability of analyzing and executing real-time trades, almost yes.
 Does it make meaningful and stable profit?
 Depends on the strategy being used.
 It is hard to give a straight answer, and I will describe the reasons in more detail in the section below.

 I think sharing my own experience would give a more straight answer.
 I have been running the application 24/7 since August 24th, 2025.
 It has been about three months, and I traded three cryptocurrencies - `BTCUSDT`, `ETHUSDT`, and `XRPUSDT` on **Binance Futures**.

 Beforehand, I first backtested my trade strategy and confirmed relatively stable growth in the total account balance.
-Over the span of 5 years, the final balance grew to over ~150 times that of the initial, and the maximum droppage was around ~35% of the previous peak.
+Over the span of 5 years, the final balance grew to over ~150 times that of the initial, and the maximum drawdown was around ~35% of the previous peak.
 It must be noted, however, that this was an optimized result on a historical data.
 This result does not mean that the similar pattern will appear in the future.

 I have been lucky during the last three months though.
 Starting from 4,700 USDT, reached 4,000 USDT in October, and am now sitting at 5,660 USDT with unrealized PNL of 400 USDT at this very moment.
 The number can vary day to day, but that is roughly 7~8% monthly profit.
 But as the backtest result showed, my balance could go down directly to around 3,700 USDT or lower in the near future.
 So the risk always exists.
 The screenshot below is the total balance history of my actual Binance account.